 Page resource

 This resource allows you to retrieve page content from the CMS.
 By default it will include the rendered HTML of the primary component of the specified page.
-Or the component data can instead be requested using the _with_component argument.
+Or the component data can instead be requested using the _with_component

 This endpoint will also output data about the page including:

-• code
+code

-• name
+name

-• parent_code (what page does this appear under.
-0 indicates it is a top level page).
+indicates it is a top level page).title

-• image - the "Header image" for the page
+- the "Header image" for the pageintro

-• intro - the "Header introduction"
+- the "Header introduction"render

-• render - the rendered HTML
+- the rendered HTMLhide

-• hide - is the page set to hide on the website or not
+- is the page set to hide on the website or not

 Additionally, the following SEO related fields will be returned if they are set:

-• head_title - SEO title text
+- SEO title textkeywords

-• keywords - SEO keywords text
+- SEO keywords textdescription

-• description - SEO meta description
+- SEO meta descriptionpriority

-• priority - SEO priority setting
+- SEO priority settingnofollow

-• nofollow - is the page set to nofollow for search engines
+- is the page set to nofollow for search engines

 Retrieving by code

-You can retrieve a page by its code value by passing it as the "record" part of the endpoint.
-E.g. https://www.foo.nz/API/V3/Page/00512.
-This will attempt to retrieve page 00512.
+value by passing it as the "record" part of the endpoint.
+E.g. https://www.foo.nz/API/V3/Page/00512

 Retrieving by path

-Alternatively you can retrieve by path by searching the Page endpoint with a path querystring: e.g. https://www.foo.nz/API/V3/Page?path=services/lawn-mowers.
+.
 Not the path should not contain the domain.
-Any leading forward slash, or trailing .html are ignored.
+Any leading forward slash, or trailing .html

-If the path contains spaces, you can use either + or a space to represent the space.
-E.g. https://www.foo.nz/API/V3/Page?path=Contact+Us or https://www.foo.nz/API/V3/Page?path=Contact Us
+If the path contains spaces, you can use either +

 Rendering the page

-When redering the HTML (default option), it will not render the website template (i.e. it will not render the inherit_from_id of the component), but it will render children related component (in content_component_rel - components that you have added to the page in website edit mode).
+When redering the HTML (default option), it will not render the website template (i.e. it will not render the inherit_from_id

 Requesting component data

-Instead of rendering the component to HTML, you can instead request its data by passing the argument _with_component=1.
-If this argument is present, the <Page> component will contain a <component> node (instead of a <render> node) which then contains the values of any set content options.
+Instead of rendering the component to HTML, you can instead request its data by passing the argument _with_component=1

 Any component data fields that contain links or images will have them converted to full (absolute) URL paths.
-You can disable this (e.g. if you would rather retrieve the page code) for link fields by specifying export_raw: 1 in its component metadata for the relevant field.
+You can disable this (e.g. if you would rather retrieve the page code) for link fields by specifying export_raw: 1

 Unsafe HTML